Obituaries

 Well into her 80s, she was an avid bowler with the teachers league, loved listening to music and loved to dance.
 A devout Catholic, she was deeply involved at Holy Apostles Parish Saint Marguerite, serving as a lector, choir member, and an active participant in the ladies auxiliary.
 She also delivered meals on wheels to a local seniors residence, joking that she was getting her name in for when she needed care herself.

 At the age of 84, she flew solo to Bangkok to spend time with her daughter, Tam.
-She loved every minute of the exotic experience which included, after ringing in the New Year until the wee hours, a full day of trekking with elephants arranged through the Elephant Nature Park.
-The trekking guide was alarmed by her visible age, a concern she assuaged within minutes by her nimble steps and limitless energy.
+She loved every minute of the exotic experience which included, after ringing in the New Year until the wee hours, a full day journey on foot with elephants through rugged terrain.
+The trekking guide was alarmed by her visible age, a concern she assuaged within minutes by her excitement, nimble steps and limitless energy.

 At the age of 88, she moved into a retirement community and was dubbed Speedy within days of her arrival.
 Those who knew her well also know that she was proud of the moniker TOB (Tough Old Broad) until she was no longer able to remember it, a title she earned after facing major facial surgery for skin cancer with characteristic grace and grit, insisting on lunch and a drink before returning home.